KB4k756652107/Project-2/README.md

 4. To complete a board, it's the classic Tic-Tac-Toe rules: get 3 in a row, column, or diagonal to secure the board.

+Board completed by X: X

+Board completed by O: O

+Board ends in a draw: -

 ![UTT - board states](https://github.com/user-attachments/assets/d1637ce0-857e-4efd-b4d8-34bacb782343)